 7.1.1 The attacks and their cost

 When a block cipher is used in counter mode, reuse of the same counter block can in some cases compromise the confidentiality of the system.
-We have identified three potential attacks.
+Three potential attacks are identified.

 Attack 1: If the same counter block is used twice with the same key, then there is an immediate and serious loss of security.
 This means that two different plaintext segments are encrypted by XORing with the same keystream block, and hence the attacker can recover the XOR of the two plaintext segments.
 Depending on the plaintext, this may be enough to recover both plaintext segments in their entirety.